 Other methods of more modern or recent governing systems use a combination of manual and automatic governance models that are more diverse.
 For instance, Chinese Qtum uses Ignition system that uses Proof of Stake for smart contracts and this mechanisms help solve scalability problems.

-Qtum uses vote by representative where the community votes for budget and code-related events and this voting is done through the Foundation voting system based on the quantity and age of the possessed Qtum tokens.
-The judgement Committee, which comprises of the Code Review Committee, the Finance and Human Resource Committee and Marketing and Public Relations Committee considers these voting results when making the final decisions.
+Qtum uses a vote by representative where the community votes for budget and code-related events and this voting is done through the Foundation voting system based on the quantity and age of the possessed Qtum tokens.
+The judgment Committee, which comprises of the Code Review Committee, the Finance and Human Resource Committee and Marketing and Public Relations Committee considers these voting results when making the final decisions.

 Divi cryptocurrency brands itself the first Democratic blockchain and masternodes -- that can be installed with a single click -- will be eligible to vote.
 Voting will also be via one click through a user-friendly user interface, meaning the voting system is embedded into the protocol.

 The cryptocurrency will use a sliding scale of voting weight that will be determined based on the staked amount and masternode status (Divi has five level multi-level masternodes).
 The voting system will also control reward amounts, funds distribution, and block time among other key blockchain stats.
 Voters can change the blockchain without recording, avoiding forking and making the system able to handle future issues.
-The project is self funding with 8 percent of block rewards reserved for further development and marketing and 2 percent to charities.
+The project is self-funding with 8 percent of block rewards reserved for further development and marketing and 2 percent to charities.